Alice Roosevelt Longworth: Relationship with stepmother and rebellion

+On December 2, 1886, Theodore married his childhood friend Edith Kermit Carow, and two-year old Alice returned to her father's home, where she was raised by her father and stepmother, along with five half-siblings born to Edith: Ted (b.
+1887), Kermit (b.
+1889), Ethel (b.
+1891), Archie (b.
+1894), and Quentin (b.
+1897).
+After Alice was returned to her father, her aunt Bamie married and moved to London for a time, becoming a more remote figure in her life.

+Young Alice struggled to get along with her stepmother, who had known her mother before her death.
+Edith made it clear that she regarded the late Alice as a beautiful fool, insipid and childlike and once angrily told Alice that if her mother had lived, she would have bored Theodore to death.
+During this period of her childhood, continuing tension with her stepmother and her father's physical and emotional distance led Alice to become impulsive, desperate for attention, and confrontational.

-Continuing tension with her stepmother and prolonged separation and limited attention from her father created a young woman who was impulsive, desperate for attention and confrontational.
-When her father was governor of New York, he and his wife proposed that Alice attend the Spence School, a conservative school for girls in New York City.
-In response, Alice wrote, "If you send me I will humiliate you.
+In 1898, her father was elected governor of New York.
+During his term in office, he and Edith proposed that Alice attend the Spence School, a conservative girls' school in New York City.
+In response, Alice wrote him, "If you send me, I will humiliate you.
 I will do something that will shame you.
 I tell you I will."
+During this time, Bamie, who had returned to New York City, provided Alice with needed structure and stability.
+Later in life, Alice said of her aunt, "There is always someone in every family who keeps it together.
+In ours, it was Auntie Bye."

-In later years, Alice expressed admiration for her stepmother's sense of humor and stated that they had shared similar literary tastes.
-In her autobiography Crowded Hours, Alice wrote of Edith Carow, "That I was the child of another marriage was a simple fact and made a situation that had to be coped with, and Mother coped with it with a fairness and charm and intelligence which she has to a greater degree than almost any one else I know."
+In later years, Alice expressed admiration for her stepmother's sense of humor and literary taste.
+In her memoirs, Alice wrote of Edith, "That I was the child of another marriage was a simple fact and made a situation that had to be coped with, and Mother coped with it with a fairness and charm and intelligence, which she has to a greater degree than almost any one else I know."

-Father's presidency
+Life in the White House (1901–09)

-Hand-tinted photograph of Alice Roosevelt by Frances Benjamin Johnston, taken around her debut in 1903.
+Hand-tinted photograph of Alice Roosevelt circa 1903 by Frances Benjamin Johnston.

-Following the 1901 assassination of President William McKinley in Buffalo, her father took office, an event that she greeted with "sheer rapture".
-Alice became a celebrity and fashion icon at age 17, and at her social debut in 1902 she wore a gown of what became known as "Alice blue", sparking a color trend in women's clothing, and a popular song, "Alice Blue Gown".